dansand/materialTransformations/README.md

 ## Appying the conditions

-Once the graph nodes, edges and conditions have been applied, the graph object can generate a list of condition which can be passed through to the Underworld2 fn.branching.conditional() function.
+Once the graph nodes, edges and conditions have been constructed, the graph object can generate a list of condition which can be passed through to the Underworld2 `fn.branching.conditional()` function.

 ```
 #Build the list of conditions